MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/hand-coach.md

 ### Intuitive

-When animating hands, it should be obvious and shoudn't cause any confusion.
+When animating hands, it should be obvious and shouldn't cause any confusion.
 The animation of the hands is a representation of the gesture your trying to evoke to the user to understand it's purpose.

 For example, if you wish a user to press a button, a hand pressing a button would be triggered.